AnatoliNeshev/AnatoliNeshev/README.md

 - 👋 Hi, I’m @AnatoliNeshev
 - 👀 I’m interested in  C#   Game Development
 - 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me ...
+- 📫 e-mail: einatouli@gmail.com

 <!---
 AnatoliNeshev/AnatoliNeshev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.